Creating a Schematic Template

 4. Configure options of the design space using the General tab of the Properties panel in its Documents Options mode:

-• in the General region of the panel: select the units and configure the grid options;
+• In the General region of the panel: select the units and configure the grid options;

 Do not select Template in the Formatting and Size region of the panel and choose a template.
 Doing this means you are applying a template to your new template; if you do, your template will not behave correctly.